peasant98/peasant98/README.md

 I'm Matt, and I'm a software engineer and robotics researcher.

 - :robot: I’m currently working in the [HIRO](https://github.com/HIRO-group) group as a undergraduate researcher.
 I previously was a software engineer intern at Microsoft.
 I also have a side hustle as an undergraduate researcher at the [SBS](https://www.colorado.edu/lab/sbs) lab.
-- 🌱 I’m currently learning reinforcement learning and its applications in robotics - more specifically, robotic manipulators and quadrotors.
+- 🌱 I’m currently performing research on a flexible robotic skin, as well as RL+robotics.
 - :runner: I love to run, bike, and swim.
 -  ⚡ Languages: Python, C++, Typescript, C#, 中文 (in progress)
 - :bulb: Random aside - check out this [repo](https://github.com/uzh-rpg/flightmare) from UZH-RPG.
 It's REALLY good.